Patrick-Chukwu/MySuperRepo/vue_projects/vue01/README.md

  - v-show:  v-show is like v-if but it only turn display to none while still keeping content on the DOM
  - v-else-if: also like v-if, but the else-if case
- - v-else: the else case of the v-if structure
+ - v-else: the else case of the v-if structure v-cloak it's used to correct unnecessary view.
+You'd attach it to the parent container in HTML and style it a display of none to prevent the refresh displays